gogent01/SOLID-principles/README.md

 The "reason" here has the same meaning as an "actor".
 In other words *one class should be used by only one actor*.

-This principle helps to prevent complications when using same function as a part of different functions required by different actors.
-Consider the following example:
+This principle separates zones of responsibility for different actors, so no change would happen without any actor's notice.
+Consider a following example:
 ```
 class Employee {
   employeeData: EmployeeData;